jam40jeff/ITask/README.md

 ## Download

-ITask is available as a NuGet package through nuget.org with the ID `MorseCode.ITask`.
+ITask is available as a NuGet package through nuget.org with the ID MorseCode.ITask.

 ## Usage